togostanza/ts/doc/Getting-Started.md

     stanza.render({
       template: "stanza.html",
       parameters: {
-        features: rows
+        organism: rows
       },
     });
   });
 });
 ```

 The function issues a SPARQL query to the specified `endpoint`.
 The query is built from `stanza.rq` template and `params` object.
-The parameters given to the `togostanza-gene-features` stanza, are directly passed into the query template because here we pass `params` as `parameters` of `query`.
+The parameters given to the `togostanza-organism-name` stanza, are directly passed into the query template because here we pass `params` as `parameters` of `query`.

 After the results are returned from the endpoint, the callback function of `q.then()` is called with the results.
 The `data` is an object that is returned from SPARQL endpoint such as: